-5.23 EV charging points must be provided in accordance with Building Regulations Part S which came into effect on 15 June 2022.
-The location of electric charging points should be considered at the design stage to optimise convenience for users of electric cars.
+5.24 EV charging points must be provided in accordance with Building Regulations Part S which came into effect on 15 June 2022.
+The location of electric charging points should be considered at the design stage to and informed by site specific context and characteristics in order to optimise convenience for users of electric cars (there could be other factors that influence the location of charging points such as the need to avoid or mitigate harm to heritage assets).
+Part S currently applies to: